Valdes-Tresanco-MS/gmx_MMPBSA/docs/examples/Comp_receptor/README.md

 ---
 template: main.html
-title: Protein-DNA_RNA_ION-Ligand
+title: Complex receptors
 ---

-# Protein-DNA_RNA_ION-Ligand binding free energy calculations
+# Binding free energy calculations with complex receptors

 !!! info
     This example can be found in the [docs/examples/Comp_receptor][6] directory in the repository folder